CAMeL-Lab/camel_tools/CONTRIBUTING.md

 ### Indentation:

 * Each indentation level is 4 spaces (no tabs).
-* Arguments should be aligned with the opening delimiter as in the first example [pep8 indentation section](https://www.python.org/dev/peps/pep-0008/#indentation).
+* Arguments should be aligned with the opening delimiter when possible as in the first example [pep8 indentation section](https://www.python.org/dev/peps/pep-0008/#indentation).
 * If arguments are to be split into multiple lines, there should only be one argument per line.

 ### Strings: